Skillz619/Skillz619/README.md

 **Introduction:**

 I am pursuing B.Tech at SRM Institute Of Science and Technology, majoring
             in Software Engineering.
-I am a fast-learner, Entry level position in Cloud Services and Data analytics/Testing apps with a growth oriented organizations.
+I am a fast-learner, Entry level position in Artificial Intelligence, Cloud Services and Data analytics/Testing apps with a growth oriented organizations.
 I love sports, particularly football & squash.
 I also love to experiment with new technologies and I am open to corporate opportuinites!